apache/dubbo-go-pixiu/docs/user/config.md

 ### Config

-Pixiu supports specifying local config file with argument -c which you can find in those samples pixiu dir.
+Pixiu supports specifying local config file with argument `-c` which you can find in those samples pixiu dir.

-Pixiu use the config abstraction like envoy such as listener, filter, route and cluster.
+Pixiu uses the config abstraction like envoy such as listener, filter, route and cluster.

-Besides, pixiu provides another dubbo-specific config named api_config which dubbo-filter used to  transform http request to dubbo generic call. you can find it in those samples pixiu dir too.
+Besides, pixiu provides another dubbo-specific config named `api_config`, by which `dubbo-filter` can transform the http request to dubbo generic call.
+You can also find it in those samples's pixiu directory.

-The api_config specification you can refer to this document [Api Model](api.md).
+The document [Api Model](api.md) provides the api_config specification about the pixiu config abstraction.

 This document mainly describes the pixiu config abstraction, there is a example below:
 ```yaml